-In 2000, overcrowding affected very few households in the Town of Hancock.
-However, overcrowding could increase if households choose to double up or move to smaller units in an effort to lower their housing costs.
+In 2009-2013 ACS 5-Year Estimates, overcrowding affected a small share (2.1%) of the households in Waushara County (Appendix B, Table B-20).
+Nevertheless, overcrowding could increase if households choose to double up or move to smaller units in an effort to lower their housing costs.